It's getting serious - the love that I'm starting to feel for my slow cooker. It's not always been a smooth ride but we're making progress.

 - Now put on the lid and cook on SLOW for 11 hours.
 If you get the opportunity to give the onions a stir halfway through, then do so, but if you decide to cook them overnight, don't worry - the worst that can happen is that you get a few onion slices sticking to the bottom.
 A small price to pay for sleeping through the night.

-- At the end of the 11 hours, give the onions a good stir, turn the setting to HIGH and leave them to cook for a further 2 hours with the lid slightly ajar.
-This will help any liquid at the base of the cooker to evaporate a little and the onions to become a bit more squidgy.
+- At the end of the 11 hours, give the onions a good stir.
+If you think they need it, turn the setting to HIGH and leave them to cook for a further 2 hours.
+This will help the onions to become a bit more squidgy.
+Sometimes I leave the lid a little ajar for this last part to help evaporate any residual liquid but if I don't manage this then I drain them a little before using or freezing.

 And there you have it - Slow Cooker Caramelised Onions without any fuss.
 You can sleep or go out or stay in while they do their thing and your onions will transform from milky white to rich, deep brown and there's no need to hover at the hob.
 They truly will look after themselves.